wellsaid-labs/tts-evaluation/docs/CREATE_DATASET.md

     - The voice-over includes too much, or too little audio.
     - The voice-over skips phrases in the script.
 For example, the script has odd characters or duplicate phrases that are not read by the voice-actor.
-    - Google’s speech recognition make's a mistake.
+    - Google’s speech recognition made a mistake.

     Most of these issues can be resolved by updating the script or recording, and rerunning the synchronization.